HigherOrderCO/Kind/THEOREMS.md

 Because `(1 + 1)` is a concrete value that computes to `2`.
 Now, of course, proving that two concrete values are equal isn't that interesting.
-The real fun starts when you start mixing letters; aka, variables; to these equations.
+The real fun starts when you start mixing letters; aka, variables; in these equations.
 Theorem proving, in its most essential form, is all about techniques to manipulate these equations until you get both sides to be identical.
 That's what we're going to do through all this tutorial.
 Ready?
 Let's go!